djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Road Work         | Dangerous Curve Right  |

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
-This compares favorably to the accuracy on the test set of ...
+The five images that were classified correctly contained simple geometric shapes, such as arrows and numbers, with relatively large sides for the model to pick up on while the sign that was misclassified had a more complex shape which was distorted by the low photo resolution.
+Overall, the model predicted the signs very well.

-#### 3. Model Accuracy
+### 3. Model Accuracy
-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+To provide some insight to the model predictions, the below image shows the input image on the left hand side followed by the top five model predictions with their confidence level in percent.
+For the first five images it can be seen that the model predicted the sign classification correctly with 100.0% confidence while showing 0.0% for the remaining images, however the last image was misclassified and showed a 99.0% confidence.

 <p float="center">
   <img src="./images/prediction.png" />
 </p>

-For the second image ...